Echocardiography uses ultrasound waves (high-frequency sound waves) to check heart muscle and blood vessels motion.

 Ultrasound is safe and has no material side effects, even with repeated examinations.

 Possible adverse effects of dobutamine include palpitations, chest pain, shortness of breath, nausea, vomiting, dizziness and flushing.
 These are transient and will disappear within minutes after the test is completed.
 Leakage of the drug at the infusion site may cause local pain and inflammation.

 Atropine may cause blurring of vision, dry mouth, flushing, abdominal discomfort and retention of urine (1%).
-Because atropine persists for longer in the body than dobutamine, these symptoms may last up to few hours after the test.
+These symptoms may last up to a few hours after the test.

 Major complications are very rare.
-Heart attack (Acute myocardial infarction 0.1%) and severe heart rhythm abnormality (Life threatening heart rhythm <0.2%), death (0.002%) have been reported.
-Various medications are available to counter these problems in the unlikely event of their occurrence.
+They include heart attack and severe heart rhythm abnormality, and death.
 If you feel chest pain or any other discomfort during the test, please inform the technologist or supervising doctor.

 The supervising doctor will need to review recorded computed images and ECG recordings of the DSE procedure.
 Your doctor will inform you of the results, usually at your next outpatient clinic visit.
 A formal report should be available in 24-48 hours.
 You may be contacted earlier if there is a severe abnormality or an urgent management decision is required pending the results.